jain-muskan/cs520-basic-stats/README.md

 * Computes the mean of the set of numbers.
 * Computes the median of the set of numbers.
 * Computes the mode of the set of numbers.
+* Computes the maximum of the set of numbers.
 * Resets the application state to display no numbers and clear all values.